eyra/mono/core/frameworks/green_light/README.md

 ### Permission Map

-The permission map (`GreenLight.PermissionMap`) is the datastructure which is used to map roles to permissions.
+The permission map (`Frameworks.GreenLight.PermissionMap`) is the datastructure which is used to map roles to permissions.

 ### Role Assignment

-A role assignment (`GreenLight.RoleAssignment`) registers the assignment of a role to a principal on a specific entity.
+A role assignment (`Frameworks.GreenLight.RoleAssignment`) registers the assignment of a role to a principal on a specific entity.
 This is what makes having local roles possible.